Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So this is way more computationally complex than rebasing is.
 But there's very little IO because rebasing has done most of the IO already.

+#### ObjC prepare images

-Next, so ObjC has a bunch of `__DATA` structures, class `__DATA` structure which is a pointer to its methods and a pointer to a super gloss and so forth.
+Next, so ObjC has a bunch of data structures, class data structure which is a pointer to its methods and a pointer to a super gloss and so forth.

 Almost all those are fixed up, via rebasing or binding.
 But there's a few extra things that ObjC runtime requires.